xlang-ai/instructor-embedding/README.md

 similarities = cosine_similarity(embeddings_a,embeddings_b)
 ```

-### Use customized embeddings for information retrieval.
+### Use customized embeddings for information retrieval
 ```python
 import numpy as np
 from sklearn.metrics.pairwise import cosine_similarity